 On top of that, there’s no way to save money.
 You might be saving on the one item you went out to buy, but when you see SALE! adrenaline takes over and you become a shopping machine.
 Just look at Black Friday.
 Or is it Black Thursday afternoon?
 It’s madness.

-It’s no secret that I’m a huge Amazon fan.
+It’s no secret that I’m a Amazon Prime mom.
 I can get anything in less time than it takes to get myself and three kids to the store, and HELLO I don’t have to use the cart that looks like a tractor-trailer.

 Some moms love Target.
-I love shopping from the couch while binge watching Scandal and drinking Walmart wine.
+I love shopping from the couch while binging Netflix and drinking Walmart wine.
+Who’s with me?

 Christmas is the PERFECT time to sign up for a free trial of Amazon Prime.
 I happily replaced my warehouse membership with Prime and I haven’t looked back.
 I could go on forever about Subscribe and Save, and how I never have to think about buying toilet paper, paper towels, hair dye, or toothpaste.
 This will save you time in ways you never thought possible.